IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
 In this example, when we double-click on an unpaid order, we make it paid.
-Since the *Paid* property, in this case, changes in the main thread, we cannot read it in the background thread of *_ocOcDispatcher*.
+In this case, since the *Paid* property changes in the main thread, we cannot read it in the background thread of *_ocOcDispatcher*.
 In order to read this property in the background thread of *_ocOcDispatcher*, it is necessary to dispatch changes of that property into that thread.
 This is done using the  *PropertyDispatching&lt;THolder, TResult&gt;* class.
 Similar to the *CollectionDispatching* method, the constructor of the *PropertyDispatching&lt;THolder, TResult&gt;* class has the required parameter *destinationOcDispatcher* and the optional parameter *sourceOcDispatcher*.
 The difference is that

 * instead of enumerating the source collection and subscribing to the [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netcore- 3.1) event, the property value is read and the [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netcore-3.1) event is subscribed.
-* the value passed to the *sourceOcDispatcher* parameter is used to dispatch the property value change (setter of *PropertyDispatching&lt;THolder, TResult&gt;.Value*) to the *sourceOcDispatcher* thread, if this change is made in another thread.
+* the value passed to the *sourceOcDispatcher* parameter is used to dispatch the property value change (setter of *PropertyDispatching&lt;THolder, TResult&gt;.Value*) to the *sourceOcDispatcher* thread.

 Note how *DispatcherPriority.Background* is passed through *sourceOcDispatcherPriority* parameter of *PropertyDispatching* class constructor  to *WpfOcDispatcher.Invoke* method.